ctrlplusb/easy-peasy/README.md

     You can return any derived state you like.

     It also supports returning a function.
 This allows you to support creating a "dynamic" selector that accepts arguments (e.g. `productById(1)`).
 We will automatically optimise the function that you return - ensuring that any calls to the function will be automatically be memoised - i.e. calls to it with the same arguments will return cached results.
-Caching is limited to the 100 most recent unique calls to this function (where each argument does not strictly === equal any of the previous call arguments).
-The limit can be adjusted via the `createStore` config.
+This automatic memoisation of the function can be disabled via the `disableInternalSelectFnMemoize` setting on the `createStore`'s config argument.

   - dependencies (Array, not required)